 “People went into earnings season a little bit skeptical of financials, and the fact they produced good earnings has been a bit of a relief,” Anthony Valeri, a market strategist in San Diego at LPL Financial, which oversees $350 billion, said in a telephone interview.
 “That’s been a catalyst to cause investors to take advantage of these cheap valuations at a time when there are still lingering concerns about growth, which are probably weighing more on industrials right now.”

 Yields on financial-company bonds in the U.S. rose to 305 basis points, or 3.05 percentage points, more than Treasuries with similar maturities in June amid concerns the crisis in Europe would infect balance sheets globally.
 Moody’s Investors Service downgraded 15 of the world’s largest lenders on June 21, citing their “significant exposure to the volatility and risk of outsized losses inherent to capital markets activities.”

 U.S. financial-company bond spreads have narrowed 114 basis points this year to 250 basis points, index data show.
-That compares with a 29 basis-point drop during the same period to 177 for the dollar-denominated bonds of companies from retailer Wal-Mart Stores Inc. (WMT) to Anheuser-Busch InBev NV, the maker of Budweiser and Stella Artois.
+That compares with a 29 basis-point drop during the same period to 177 for the dollar-denominated bonds of companies from retailer Wal-Mart Stores Inc. (WMT:US) to Anheuser-Busch InBev NV, the maker of Budweiser and Stella Artois.

 Banks’ “balance sheets are not as leveraged, and the business models are becoming less complex,” said Jon Duensing, the Boulder, Colorado-based head of corporate credit at money manager Smith Breeden Associates.
 “That can be an attractive combination for debt investors when considering the likelihood of repayment.”